 When your carpet is burned, stained, or discolored, you could simply move a big chair over the spot and forget about it.
-Or you can use one of the following simple methods to restore your carpet to its original good looks.
+You can use one of the following simple methods to restore your carpet to its original good looks.
 If the spot remover carpet cleaner you use alters the color of your carpet, try touching up small places with artists’ acrylic paint.
-If acrylic paint doesn’t work, try using a felt-tip marker or a permanent-ink marker of the appropriate color.
+If acrylic paint doesn’t work, try using a felt-tip marker of the appropriate color.
 Go slowly, and blend the color into the fibers.

 To repair a large carpet burn, cut out the damaged area of carpet and substitute a patch of identical size and shape.
 Secure the new piece of carpeting with double-sided carpet tape or professional heat bond.
 To repair a small area burned down to the carpet backing, snip off the charred fibers and put white glue in the opening.
 Then snip fibers from a scrap of carpet or an inconspicuous part of the carpet (perhaps in a closet).
 When the glue gets tacky, poke the carpet fibers into place.
 If the burn isn’t all the way down to the backing, just use sandpaper or snip off the charred tips of the fibers with scissors.
 The slightly shorter length of a few carpet fibers will never be noticed.

 Consumer Carpet Cleaning Services and Rug Cleaning Tips